-The seminar on Ethics in Doing Research is the first of the four series of seminars on researches forimg_9216 students and research teachers this semester.
+The seminar on Ethics in Doing Research is the first of the four series of seminars on researches for students and research teachers this semester.
 The seminar was held on August 6, 2016 at the Centennial Hall of the University of Baguio.
 It was impressively attended by 233 students from the Graduate School, School of Allied Medical Sciences, School of Business Administration and Accountancy, School of Criminal Justice and Public Safety, School of Engineering and Architecture, School of International Hospitality and Tourism Management, School of Liberal Arts and Human Sciences, School of Dentistry and School of Teacher Education.
 There were 9 faculty members and 9 visitors who attended the seminar as well.

 To start, Dr. Lloyd Orduña expressed that the opinions disclosed in his presentation are solely his and not endorsed by UB-RDC.
 He opened his presentation with the definition of ethics, ethical norms, and the development of ethical codes of conduct.
 Ethical issues such as justification for the research, access to participants, informed consent and the potential of a research that may affect were primarily discussed by the speaker.